The-Orange-Squad/guidebook/docs/technical-guide/safechat/commands.md

 - `/track start` - Start tracking a user.
 This will log all messages sent by the user for moderation purposes.
 - `/track stop` - Stop tracking a user.
 This will stop logging messages sent by the user.
 - `/whitelist` - Add a word or phrase to the whitelist.
 Messages containing whitelisted words will not be filtered and are exempt from moderation.
+- `/word_status` - Check the status of a word or phrase in the filter.
+This will show whether the word is blacklisted, whitelisted, or not in the filter.

 ## User Commands